patricjansson/riksgransen/README.md

 Reverse parameterized URL lookup
 ------------------------------
-The nodes in the site structure also gets a function url(optionalValue) added on startup that allows reverse url building from a route, even if the route is parameterized.
-In the example '/admin/site/:id' admin.site.url('my-site') whould return a url '/admin/site/my-site'.
+The nodes in the site structure also gets a function `url(optionalValue)` added on startup that allows reverse url building from a route, even if the route is parameterized.
+In the example `/admin/site/:id`, `admin.site.url('my-site')` would resolve to url `/admin/site/my-site` (:id is only added if passed to url()).
 This is very useful in templates where you no longer have to use strings as links.
 Any broken link will generate a runtime error.